marcelluseasley/MusicQuik/README.md

 <img src="http://i.imgur.com/Mls33lV.png" width="200" />
 <img src="http://i.imgur.com/YG6JrNf.png" width="200" />

-## Updates - Amazon App Store (app still available on Aptoide.com)##
+## Updates - Amazon App Store (app still available on Aptoide.com)
 Since **MusiQuik** is an app to download MP3s, Amazon found that it violated certain terms and conditions (i.e. DMCA), so it was pulled from the store.
-The total number of downloads before being pulled was **826** :
+The total number of downloads before being pulled was **831** :
 ![downloads](http://i.imgur.com/oEDJt4V.png)
 ![graph](http://i.imgur.com/MU3ql5d.png)

-Here is the lifeline of the app. :-( I created it as a proof of concept to show how web scraping can be used in an actual application.
+Here is the lifeline of the app. :-( I created it as a proof of concept to show how web scraping can be used in an actual application.<br />
 ![lifeline](http://i.imgur.com/wKbQIRm.png)